-MURDER .- We learn from undoubted authority that Mr. Lea, a hog drover from Kentucky, was shockingly murdered on his return home, a few days ago, in the mountain region of Virginia, by two men who travelled with him the principal part of the day on which he was murdered.
+MURDER.-We learn from undoubted authority that Mr. Lea, a hog drover from Kentucky, was shockingly murdered on his return home, a few days ago, in the mountain region of Virginia, by two men who travelled with him the principal part of the day on which he was murdered.
 It seems that he was shot by a pistol in the back part of his head while passing through a lonesome region country; he fell from his horse instantly gasping for breath.
-The robbers thereupon rifled him of his pocket book, and were in the act of riding off when they were suddenly brought to a stand by pened to be close by, hunting game in the woods It appears that the two hunters had not separated long in the forest before they heard the report of the pistol, and each taking it for granted that the what had been shot; but fortunately bounded into the road about the same time, one a little above and the other a little below the robbers.
-Seeing gers of their rifles and bid the murderers stand of die.
-On approaching Lea they found him in the last agonics of death; but he was able to tell who shot him, and who robbed him; he also told the hunters that the robbers had missed his money, which was concealed in his coat collar; and a few moments after this he expired.
-The hunters then imarched the robbers to the village jail .- Milton Chronicle.
+The robbers thereupon rifled him of his pocket book, and were in the act of riding off when they were suddenly brought to a stand by the appearance of two mountaineers, who hap pened to be close by, hunting game in the woods.
+It appears that the two hunters had not separated long in the forest before they heard the report of the pistol, and each taking it for granted that the other had shot at something, they both ran to see what had been shot; but fortunately bounded into the road about the same time, one a little above and the other a little below the robbers.
+Seeing the sight described, they quickly sprang the triggers of their rifles and bid the murderers stand or die.
+On approaching Lea they found him in the last agonies of death; but he was able to tell who shot him, and who robbed him; he also told the hunters that the robbers had missed his money, which was concealed in his coat collar; and a few moments after this he expired.
+The hunters then imarched the robbers to the village jail .- Milton

-THE FLYING MACHINE. the time of the execution was, by log, distant from A Mr. McDermott, in Louisiana, writes to the New Orleans Tropic the following description of ing muchine of his invention edges that he finds it difficult to "embody" this onception of the mind."
+> THE FLYING MACHINE.

+A Mr. McDermott, in Louisiana, writes to the New Odeans Tropic the following description of affeing muchine of his invention.
+He acknowledges that he finds it difficult to "embody" this "conception of the mind."

-"I have a kite one hundred and ten feet in length, twenty feet broad, and tapering to each end like the wings of the fish-hawk.
-Under the centro turday the fourth day of March next, to show of the kite I have a frame eighteen feet high, in which I stand.
+"I have a kite one hundred and ten feet in length, twenty feet broad, and tapering to each end like the wings of the fish hawk.
+Under the centre of the kite I have a frame eighteen feet high, in which I stand.
 Under the kite are four wings, which operate horizontally, like the oars of a boat.
 The blades of the oars are each twenty square feet in surface.
 They are moved by the muscles of the legs.
 The blades of the oars are made of a series of valves, resembling Venetian blinds, so that they open when they move forward, and close when the stroke is made.
 The wood part is of canes, the braces of wire-the kite of cotton cloth, he tail of the same material.
 The kite has an angle of ten degrees to the horizon."

-A man in New Orleans has invented another. which he thus describes :
+A man in New Orleans has invented another,

-"A hollow machine, about twenty feet long, is "A hollow machine, about twenty feet long, is made precisely in the shape of the body of a bird, and inside this will stand or sit the ærial navigator when he makes his experiment-by light and simple machinery working a pair of wings modelled precisely after those of a bird."
+which he thus describes: " A hollow machine, about twenty feet long, is made precisely in the shape of the body of a bird, and inside this will stand or sit the rerial navigator when he makes his experiment-by light and modelled precisely after those of a bird."